frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 layout: post
 title:  "Hello Worlds - Part 1"
 date:   2021-02-12 07:25:37 -0800
-categories: framelang
+categories: language-basics
 ---

 # Getting Started With Frame Syntax

 In the spirit of too much is never enough, this article is the first of a series that will exhaustively beat the traditional **Hello World!** trope to death.
-However it is for a good cause, and will go well beyond simply introducing a `main()` function and a `print("Hola Mundo");` statement.
+However it is for a good cause, and will go well beyond simply introducing a `main()` function and a `print("Bonjour le monde");` statement.

 Frame is intended to be a **<i>system specification markdown language</i>** that can be used to generate both code as well as documentation.
+To see this in action, an online Frame language transpiler is available for your coding pleasure at <a href='http://frame-lang.org' target='_blank'>frame-lang.org</a>.
+There you will be able to copy and paste the examples in this tutorial into the Framepiler and experiment to your heart's content.

-With that in mind, we will begin...
+With all that in mind, we will begin...

 ## In the Beginning